rmm5t/ryan.mcgeary.org/_posts/2013-12-19-continuous-integration-deployment-middleman-codeship-github-pages.md

 Unfortunately, Codeship currently tries to run builds on all branches, including the `gh-pages` branch.
-This is undesirable for this setup, so to avoid this, we also need to add "--skip-ci" to the commit message that is pushed to the gh-pages branch.
+This is undesirable for this setup, so to avoid this, we also need to add "--skip-ci" or "[skip ci]" to the commit message that is pushed to the gh-pages branch.

 middleman-gh-pages doesn't support that, but I
 [opened a pull-request](https://github.com/neo/middleman-gh-pages/pull/16) to